qihang-dai/Overwatch2_QueueNotifier/readme.md

  Notify you when the Overwatch 2 queue is done.

- send an email when game is found.
+ send you discord notification when the queue is done.

 ## Features:

-1. support for multiple monitor, fullscreen, boarderless window, windowed mode
+1. support for multiple monitor, fullscreen, boarderless window, windowed mode.

 ## Installation: